we are not your enemy

 This is the artist statement I turned in for Voices of Freedom exhibit:

 Indonesia, my birthplace, is a land colonized by the Dutch for 350+ years.
-The Chinese people have lived in the archipelago for hundreds of years before the arrival of the Dutch without conflicts with the local indigenous groups in what is now Indonesia.
+The Chinese people have lived in the archipelago for hundreds of years before the arrival of the Dutch and lived in relative harmony with the indigenous population in what is now Indonesia.
 When the Dutch arrived in the 1600s, they used a tactic to divide the population and pit them against each other, and gain control and rule.
 After World War II in 1945, Indonesia declared independence, forcing the Dutch to leave in 1949.

 However the effects of colonization remain in the psyche of people, causing tension, discrimination, and violence amongst the indigenous and ethnic Chinese people to this day.
 Even when the colonizers are no longer present, and even if they’ve issued an apology, the people have a long way to go towards healing.